rclone/rclone/docs/content/commands/rclone_mount.md

       --poll-interval duration                 Time to wait between polling for changes.
 Must be smaller than dir-cache-time.
 Only on supported remotes.
 Set to 0 to disable. (default 1m0s)
       --read-only                              Mount read-only.
       --uid uint32                             Override the uid field set by the filesystem.
 Not supported on Windows. (default 1000)
       --umask int                              Override the permission bits set by the filesystem.
-Not supported on Windows.
+Not supported on Windows. (default 18)
       --vfs-cache-max-age duration             Max age of objects in the cache. (default 1h0m0s) --vfs-cache-max-size SizeSuffix          Max total size of objects in the cache. (default off) --vfs-cache-mode CacheMode               Cache mode off|minimal|writes|full (default off) --vfs-cache-poll-interval duration       Interval to poll the cache for stale objects. (default 1m0s) --vfs-case-insensitive                   If a file name not found, find a case insensitive match.
       --vfs-read-ahead SizeSuffix              Extra read ahead over --buffer-size when using cache-mode full.
-      --vfs-read-chunk-size SizeSuffix         Read the source objects in chunks. (default 128M) --vfs-read-chunk-size-limit SizeSuffix   If greater than --vfs-read-chunk-size, double the chunk size after each chunk read, until the limit is reached. 'off' is unlimited. (default off)
+      --vfs-read-chunk-size SizeSuffix         Read the source objects in chunks. (default 128Mi) --vfs-read-chunk-size-limit SizeSuffix   If greater than --vfs-read-chunk-size, double the chunk size after each chunk read, until the limit is reached. 'off' is unlimited. (default off)
       --vfs-read-wait duration                 Time to wait for in-sequence read before seeking. (default 20ms) --vfs-used-is-size rclone size           Use the rclone size algorithm for Used size.